 Two other gender gender equality results case studies are being finalized for India: (i) Rural Connectivity Investment Program and (ii) Infrastructure Development Investment Program for Tourism.

 In November 2016, ADB conducted the CSO Network Knowledge Event and launch of SARD publication, " HowDoes AD B Engage Civil Society Organization in its Operations?"

-In October 2017, SARD, in partnership with the University of Melbourne will conduct the Second Lateral Learning Program on Smart Grid Technologies and Implications for Inclusive Development at the University of Melbourne.
-The program will help identify opportunities to maximize the scope for addressing gender equality and social inclusion (GESI) considerations in smart grid energy projects in South Asia.
-It will draw from the ongoing research on women-frienclly technologies in the energy sector that the Melbourne School of Engineering (MSE) conducted with support from the ADB.
-Key officials from executing and implementing agencies (EAs/IAs) of ADB-supported energy projects and ADB staff will participate in the program.
+In October 2017, SARD, in partnership with the University of Melbourne conducted the Second Lateral Learning Program on Smart Grid Technologies and Implications for Inclusive Development at the University of Melbourne.
+The program helped identify opportunities to maximize the scope for addressing gender equality and social inclusion (GESI) considerations in smart grid energy projects in South Asia.
+It drew from the research on women-frienclly technologies in the energy sector that the Melbourne School of Engineering (MSE) conducted with support from the ADB.
+Key officials from executing and implementing agencies (EAs/IAs) of ADB-supported energy projects and ADB staff participated in the program.

 |Status of Implementation Progress (Outputs, Activities, and Issues)|